 Pairing a strong password with two-factor authentication greatly increases your protection online.

-Pro tip: Use one email for your important accounts and another for anything that is public, such as the Whois record on your domain.
-Use a separate email account or purchase domain privacy, which hides your real information on the Whois so it is harder for people to trick you with a phishing attempt.
+Pro tip: Use one email for your important accounts and another for anything that is public, such as the WHOIS record on your domain.
+That’s the public-facing information about the owner of the domain name, similar to a phone book’s whitepages.
+Use a separate email account or purchase domain privacy, which hides your real information on the WHOIS so it is harder for people to trick you with a phishing attempt.

 By following these domain security best practices, you should be in great shape when it comes to protecting your digital assets.